-- Avoid sunbathing for 24 hours, as this can cause the henna to fade or lighten
+- Avoid sunbathing for 24 hours, as this can cause the Henna to fade or lighten.

 - Avoid swimming/saunas for at least 24 hours after your treatment.

-- Exposure to the sun/UV lights for long periods can cause the henna stain to fade quicker.
+- Exposure to the sun/UV lights for long periods can cause the Henna stain to fade quicker.

 - If any irritation occurs, apply a clean cold wet pad to the eye area or contact a doctor.

 Henna will not only dye the hairs but will leave a stain (for approx. up to 2 weeks) on the skin behind the brow, giving the brow a fuller and filled in look.
-In terms of longevity, Tint lasts up to 4 weeks on the hair, Henna can last 6-7 weeks on the hair.
+In terms of longevity, regular tint lasts up to 4 weeks on the hair, Henna can last 6-7 weeks on the hair.

-If you are accustomed to a very defined and filled in eyebrow and like a richer colour, go with the Eyebrow Henna.
+If you are someone who does not normally wear any brow/lash cosmetics (or very little) and prefers a subtler look, then start with the eyebrow tint.
+If you are accustomed to a very defined and filled in eyebrow and like a richer colour, go with Henna.